lvps/389ds-server/README.md

   uid_max: 2999
 ```

 Ansible doesn't merge dicts by default, i.e. if you want to change only uid_max and gid_max you have to define the \_min variables too.
-When you define dna_plugin, it replaces this default dict entirely.
+When you define dirsrv_dna_plugin, it replaces this default dict entirely.

 This configuration is only applied if "Distributed Numeric Assignment Plugin" is true in plugins_enabled, and is removed when it is false.
 If it's not mentioned, nothing is done.

+`dirsrv_replica_role` has to be defined to configure DNA with replication.
+That variable is also defined in the [lvps/389ds-recplication](https://github.com/lvps/389ds-replication) role, so refer to that one for documentation.
+For this role it is sufficient for it to be defined if you are using replication, the value does not matter.

 ## Tags